About the Anderson Valley Foodshed

 The group continues to organize the Not-So-Simple Living Fair, a weekend of hands-on workshops and demonstrations celebrating rural living and homesteading skills held at the Mendocino County Fairgrounds.

-Work commenced on developing a web version of the Local Food Guide.
+Web version of the Local Food Guide launched.